-We are very proud to announce the full time hiring of Kathi McConnell as Director of Equine Programs at New Beginning Ranch.
+We are very proud to have Kathi McConnell as Director of Equine Programs at New Beginning Ranch.

 Kathi, who is also an RN, has an extensive history of training horses and riders for 25 yrs.
 She has proven extremely gifted in inspiring confidence in men who have never been around horses or have a fear or uncertainty of them.
 Her ability to read the horses and reflect on the cause of their behavior enables her to help the men discover relational behavior patterns that effect their relationships with family, peers, spouses and partners.